pabelkabir/New_APEC_OpenSource_Kabir_V2/README.md

 3) Modify "atomdict.db" into the directory "~/dowser/DATA" to allow Dowser to recognize the RET or any other chromophore

 4) Update sample-ARMconfig file (See details in that file) and then run install.sh

+### Workflow Description:

 Includes technical details needed for future development: